 Broken window theory is one of my favorite theories to reference.
 Largely credited for a huge dip in crime in New York City in the past 20 years, the theory aims to target small offenses (think graffiti litter, etc.).
 By preventing minor rule-breaking early and often, the theory supposes that this prevents more significant offenses from blossoming.
-A recent article in Science Daily approached the theory from a slightly different angle, focusing significantly on the level of disarray in respective environment:
+A recent article in Science Daily approached the theory from a slightly different angle, focusing significantly on the level of disarray in the respective environment:

 “researchers at the University of Chicago explored whether mostly subconscious visual cues embedded in dilapidated buildings, overgrown lots and littered streets can fuel deviant behavior.”